-The financial product implements a financial strategy based on investing in equities from Eurozone countries, and more specifically in companies considered by the management team as undervalued by the market.
+'The financial product implements a financial strategy based on investment in equities of all capitalisations, particularly European.
 It also systematically integrates an extra-financial approach, although this is not a determining factor in investment decisions.

 The following non-financial approach is incorporated into this financial product's investment strategy: